42Crunch/resources/cicd/42c-conf-examples/README.md

 - `mapping-no-discovery`: Switch off the discovery phase and only audit specifically mapped API files.
 - `branches-tags-and-prs`: Specify different configs for builds running on different branches/tags and PRs
 - `api_tags`: Tag APIs with the tags defined in 42Crunch Platform.
 Only the newly created APIs are tagged.
 All specified tags must exist on the platform.
+- `42c-conf_all_options.yaml`: This file contains an inline noted example of the above options in a single file.

 For more details on the plugins that use this file, see [CI/CD integration](https://docs.42crunch.com/latest/content/concepts/ci_cd_integration.htm).